Allergic rhinitis

 • Nasal glucocorticoids are most effective against nasal congestion when treatment is started before the onset of symptoms.
 Regular treatment should continue throughout the season.
 The patient can regulate the dosage depending on exposure (pollen count) and symptoms.

-• Cromoglicate is also commenced before the start of the pollen season and the onset of symptoms.
-Mast cell stabilising eye drops (cromoglicate, lodoxamide) are also available.
+• Cromoglicates are commenced before the start of the pollen season and the onset of symptoms.
 Treatment should continue throughout the pollen season.

 Perennial allergic rhinitis

-• Nasal glucocorticoids are often the drug of choice and can be used either intermittently or continuously.
+• Nasal glucocorticoids are the first-line drug that can be used continuously.

 • Antihistamines may be used to control sneezing and excessive mucus production.
 They may also be used for a short period of time concomitantly with a sympathomimetic drug in mild nasal congestion.